Ben Roethlisberger's record against every NFL team

 Roethlisberger vs. the Denver Broncos

-Roethlisberger has faced a different quarterback in each of his seven regular-season matchups against Denver and has won three.
+Roethlisberger has faced a different quarterback in each of his eight regular-season matchups against Denver and has won four.
 His losses occurred against Jake Plummer (2006), Jay Cutler (2007), Peyton Manning (2012), and Case Keenum (2018).

 He won his first of three playoff games against Denver, in the 2006 AFC Championship Game, and lost his two most recent meetings (2011, 2015).